ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 ## Sinestra
 - Yes Chain Lightning Glyph
-- Reduced CD FE Glyph
-- Equip Sorrowsong
-- Use Chain Lightning!
+- FE comes after egg with your 2nd Pot
+- Be ready for moving with whelps, always be casting.

+- Hero at end
+- Pot at 3:30ish, whenever you get back on Sinestra then FE.

 # Throne of the Four Winds